jtheisen/moldinium/readme.md

 former fields.

-As you see, the bakery itself therefore does not proxy anything and the constructed type does not necessarily require additional heap allocations except the one for itself.
+As you see, the bakery itself therefore does not proxy anything and the constructed type does not necessarily require heap allocations except the one for itself.

 The interface the struct above derives from is defined like this: